Fleet Air Arm: Future development

+a key role in anti-submarine operations under the Atlantic Bastion concept".

 Squadrons and flights

 A Fleet Air Arm flying squadron is formally titled Naval Air Squadron (NAS), a title used as a suffix to the squadron number.
 The FAA assigns numbers in the 700–799 range to training and operational conversion squadrons and numbers in the 800–899 range to operational squadrons.
 Exceptions to the 700–799 include operational conversion squadrons which also hold some form of operational commitment where they are then titled 800–899.
 During WWII the 1700 and 1800 ranges were also used for operational squadrons.